 It isn’t necessary, Zelda ignores everyone and goes straight to the girl.
 She sniffs, McKenzie giggles and reaches for her, Natalie starts to put her hand out, to block Zelda.

 “Let her go, she isn’t going to hurt the child.”

-Zelda standing is eyeball to eyeball with McKenzie, she eases in and sniffs McKenzie’s neck, the girl hugs her, she gets a giant lick up her neck and cheek, the girl giggles again.
+Zelda standing is eyeball to eyeball with McKenzie, she eases in and sniffs McKenzie’s neck and cheek, more giggles.
+The girl hugs her, she gets a giant lick up her neck and cheek, the girl giggles again.
 Then, as if she’s lived here all her life, she follows Zelda into the house.